empirical-org/Empirical-Core/CONTRIBUTING.md

 5. Introduce changes with pull requests.

 * Use SLIM rather than HAML.
 * Write JavaScript, not CoffeeScript.
 * Always write tests (the test suite is really bare right now) and nothing is to be merged without tests.
-* Make pull requests on the Master branch.
+* Make pull requests on the develop branch.
 * Use a minimalist approach to using gems like devise, FactoryGirl, etc, unless they're absolutely needed.